redox-os/book/src/build-system-reference.md

 - `make repo-lock` - Lock the commit hashes of recipe sources using a Git repositories
 - `make repo-unlock` - Unlock the commit hashes of recipe sources using a Git repositories
 - `make repo-rollback` - Return to a specific Cookbook commit hash for debugging, don't work with commits from before 2026
-- `make clean` - Clean all recipe binaries (Note that `make clean` may require some tools to be built).
+- `make clean` - Clean all recipe binaries and packages (Note that `make clean` may require some tools to be built).
 - `make static_clean` - Clean all statically linked recipe binaries
-- `make distclean` - Clean all recipe sources and binaries (**please backup or submit your source changes before the execution of this command**).
+- `make distclean` - Clean all recipe sources, binaries, and packages (**please backup or submit your source changes before the execution of this command**).
 - `make find` - Show the recipe packages location
 - `make tree` - Show all recipe and package dependencies from the current filesystem configuration that will be built and pushed
 - `make repo-tree` - Show all recipe dependencies (`build.dependencies` data type) that will be built, also check what dependencies were built or not
 - `make image-tree` - Show the package dependencies (`package.dependencies` data type) that will be pushed into the Redox image
 - `make image` - Builds a new QEMU image, `build/harddrive.img`, without checking if any recipes have changed.
-It can save you some time if you are just updating one recipe with `make r.recipe-name`
+It can save you some time if you are just updating one recipe with `make r.recipe`
-- `make push` - Only install recipes with new changes in an existing Redox image
+- `make push` - Only install recipes with new changes in an existing Redox image (it can still be used after `make c.--all` or `make u.--all` execution)
 - `make install` - Install the recipe binaries in the system for self-hosted development testing
 - `make mount` - Mounts the Redox image as a filesystem at `$(BUILD)/filesystem`. **Do not use this if QEMU is running**, and remember to use `make unmount` as soon as you are done.
 This is not recommended, but if you need to get a large file onto or off of your Redox image, this is available as a workaround.
 - `make unmount` - Unmounts the Redox image filesystem.
 Use this as soon as you are done with `make mount`, and **do not start QEMU** until this is done.